-The Center for Insurance Studies was established by the Department of Finance in the Mihaylo College of Business and Economics at the beginning of the 1998-1999 academic year, when Dr. Weili Lu was appointed director.
-The goal of the center is to create an organization that attracts and educates talented individuals who are committed to professional careers in the insurance and financial services industry, including property, life, benefits, risk management, and health care components.
+The Center for Insurance Studies (CIS) was established by the Department of Finance in the Mihaylo College of Business and Economics in 1998, when Dr. Weili Lu was appointed director.
+The goal of the center is to create an organization that attracts and educates talented individuals who are committed to professional careers in the industry, including property, life, benefits, risk management, and health care components.
 The emphasis is on careers in actuarial analysis, claims, financial planning, marketing, risk management, portfolio management, sales, technology and underwriting.

-Operating strategies for the center are constantly updated with the help of industry professionals.
-Since the center's founding there has been strong support from the industry, including a growing number of scholarships available to business students.
-The Insurance and Financial Services program created by the Center for Insurance Studies is one of six tracks in the finance concentration within the business administration major.
-In addition, CIS has an Actuary and an Insurance Marketing entrepreneur program.
-CIS offers a total of nine program courses.
+Operating strategies for CIS are constantly being developed and updated with the help of industry professionals.
+We also offer actuary insurance marketing entrepreneurship and a total of ten program courses.
+CIS presents a large number of scholarships each year that are available to business students.
+The Risk Management and Insurance Program created by the Center for Insurance Studies is now a concentration in the Finance Department.
+For more information, visit www.centerforinsurancestudies.com.

-CENTER FOR INTERNATIONAL BUSINESS Steven G. Mihaylo Hall 4210 657-278-4674
+CENTER FOR INTERNATIONAL BUSINESS Steven G. Mihaylo Hall 4157B 657-278-4674/657-278-3329

-The main objective of the Center is to promote the internationalization of the Mihaylo College of Business and Economics and its programs.
+The main objective of the center is to promote the internationalization of the Mihaylo College of Business and Economics and its programs.

 Specifically, the Center for International Business assists in creating and supporting study abroad programs for business students.
-The Center also assists in creating and supporting faculty exchange programs with the College's partner universities.
-It also supports the College's faculty members in the creation and dissemination of research and teaching materials on international topics.
+The center also assists in creating and supporting faculty exchange programs with the college's partner universities.
+It also supports the college's faculty members in the creation and dissemination of research and teaching materials on international topics.

-Through internships and outreach activities, the Center supports the B.A. in International Business degree program.
-It provides its assistance for students' recruitment, placement, program development and program assessment.
+Through internships and outreach activities, the center supports the B.A. in International Business degree program.
+It also provides its assistance for students' recruitment, placement, program development and program assessment.

-The Center collaborates with other centers within the College and also with centers and international associations at universities nationwide.
+The center collaborates with other centers within the College and also with centers and international associations at universities nationwide.
 It creates and supports educational and training programs in areas of its interest.